 Best for a mix of blondies and brownies in fun flavours

 22-year-old Northern Ireland-based baker Phoebe Carson takes inspiration from some of the nation’s favourite biscuits, chocolate bars and cakes for her mixed box of blondies and brownies.
 Expect fun flavours like custard cream, Jammy Dodger or Biscoff blondies and Kinder Bueno, Reese’s or Oreo brownies.
 The loaded toppings not only look seriously enticing, they add delicious extra layers of flavour and texture.
 We particularly love the moist, squidgy chocolate and peanut butter brownie, topped with Snickers and dark chocolate buttons, which has a great balance of salty and sweet without being overpoweringly peanuty.

 Best of the rest…

 Not a fan of brownies?
-Maybe letterbox cookies, hot cookie dough, babka, laminations or meringues might be more up your street.
+Maybe letterbox cookies, hot cookie dough, babka, cupcakes or meringues might be more up your street.

 Crumbs & Doilies freshly baked New York cookies

 Buying a gift for the cookie monster in your life?
 We love these chunky New-York-style cookies from London bakery Crumbs & Doilies.
 Freshly baked on the day they’re delivered, they come in a fun range of flavours, spanning everything from classic choc chip, to red velvet, raspberry & white chocolate and oatmeal raisin, so there’s something for everyone.